-Breastmilk must be brought in fresh daily, pre-bottled, thawed, and will be stored in the classroom refrigerator.
+Breastmilk may be brought in fresh daily and stored in the refrigerator or brought in weekly and stored in the ELC's kitchen freezer.
 Breastmilk must be labeled with the child's name, date, time expressed, and number of ounces in the container.
 Fortified breastmilk must be prepared at home and can be served the day it was prepared.